 Like sterling silver, stainless steel does not keep its shiny look.
 It cannot get back once it is gone, either.
 The tarnish could be managed and polished out.

-What’s the value of sterling silver versus stainless steel?
+What’s the value of stainless steel vs. sterling silver?

 Sterling silver is a precious metal, while stainless steel is not.
 Precious metals often cost more than alternative metals.
 Nonetheless, several differences could tip the scale either way.